ngocuong0105/dendron-wiki/vault/engineering.algorithms.Misc.md

 **Solution 2.**
 - Kadane algo
 - compute partial/cumulative sum `sm` as we go.
-If negative rest to 0
+If negative restart to 0
-- our maximum subarray must start at a critical point when $sm < 0$
+- our maximum subarray must start at a critical point when $sm < 0$ proof bby minimality + contradiction.

 <details>
 <summary> <b>CODE</b> </summary>